Password spray investigation

 Identify authentication type

-As the very first step, you need to check what authentication type is used for a tenant/verified domain that you are investigating.
+As the first step, you need to check what authentication type is used for a tenant/verified domain that you're investigating.

-To obtain the authentication status for a specific domain name, use the Get-MsolDomain PowerShell command.
+To obtain the authentication status for a specific domain name, use the Get-MgDomain PowerShell command.
 Here's an example:

 Is the authentication federated or managed?

-If the authentication is federated, then successful sign-ins will be stored in Azure AD.
-The failed sign-ins will be in their Identity Provider (IDP).
-For more information, see ADFS troubleshooting and event logging.
+If the authentication is federated, then successful sign-ins are stored in Microsoft Entra ID.
+The failed sign-ins are in their Identity Provider (IDP).
+For more information, see AD FS troubleshooting and event logging.

-If the authentication type is managed, (Cloud only, password hash sync (PHS) or pass-through authentication (PTA)), then successful and failed sign-ins will be stored in the Azure AD sign-in logs.
+If the authentication type is managed–cloud-only, password hash sync (PHS), or pass-through authentication (PTA)–then successful and failed sign-ins are stored in the Microsoft Entra sign-in logs.

 Note